A Personalised Formal Verification Framework for Monitoring Activities of Daily Living of Older Adults Living Independently in Their Homes: Data Processing and Models

 \subsection{Model generator}

-We use NuSMV to specify a model that represents the home and behaviour of the participant.
+NuSMV is used to build a model that represents the home and behaviour of the participant.
 The model is a transition system where changes in sensors can occur one at a time.
 This is in line with what we observe in the data.
-The model consists of: i) states, which represent possible configurations of sensor states and where the participant is during the execution of the system; ii) transitions, that correspond to events, which describe how the system evolves from one state to another; and iii) the initial conditions that define the sensors' starting configuration.
+The model consists of: i) states, which represent observed configurations of sensor states and where the participant is during the execution of the system; ii) transitions, that correspond to events, which describe how the system evolves from one state to another; and iii) the initial conditions that define the sensors' starting configuration.
 The model is verified against a set of logically-encoded properties (see Section~\ref{sub:PropertySpecification}).

 When a property is violated, NuSMV generates a counter-example: a specific sequence of states that shows the conditions leading to the violation, making it easier to identify and understand its cause.